PriyanshiRajputt/Sales-Navigator-Performance-Dashboard/README.md

 # Sales-Navigator-Performance-Dashboard
 1. 🏷️Project Title/ Headline -
-Its a End-to-End Sales Analytics Dashboard | Power BI, SQL & Excel Designed and developed an interactive executive-level Sales Dashboard using Power BI, integrating data from Kaggle.
-Performed data cleaning, transformation, and aggregation using Excel and SQL to ensure high-quality analytics.
+Its a End-to-End Sales Analytics Dashboard | Power BI, SQL & Excel Designed.

+2. 🔍 Short Description/Purpose -
+This project is an integation using Excel and SQL to ensure high-quality analytics.

 2. 🔍 Short Description/Purpose -